MadLadSquad/UntitledLog/README.md

 - Customisability of the log file
 - Colour coded logging
 ## Learning and install
 There are a few short learning articles in the [wiki](https://github.com/MadLadSquad/UVKLog/wiki).
-Installation is also located there
+Installation is also located there!